HiveChat/hive-desktop/README.md

 ## Download:
 * This programme is NOT finished yet.
-* But there are some pre-releases, which might be incomplete.
+* But there are some pre-releases, whose functions might be incomplete.

 New MacOS X:
 [MacOS X >= 10.10 Download here >>](http://7xpoh1.dl1.z0.glb.clouddn.com/Hive_0.0.4_alpha_osx_new_Qt5.6.zip.dmg)